 In the meantime the Guardian will specially supplicate for your guidance and assistance, and will ask Bahá’u’lláh to give you both the vision and the inspiration to promote and safeguard the interests of His Faith throughout India and Burma.
 With regard to the teaching outline you had enclosed, Shoghi Effendi has read it with interest and appreciation and wishes me to assure you of his whole-hearted approval.
 The method you have adopted for the training of Bahá’í teachers is, indeed, very similar to the one used by the American friends.
 It is very thorough, yet clear and highly effective.
 The Guardian trusts that the believers in India and Burma will make full use of your Assembly’s suggestions and directions, and in this way help in inaugurating a new and effective teaching campaign throughout India and Burma.

-Assuring you again of the Guardian’s deepfelt appreciation of
+Assuring you again of the Guardian’s deep-felt appreciation of

 your labours, and with his cordial greetings and sincere good wishes to you and to your fellow members in the National Spiritual Assembly, as well as to all the friends in your centre.